Lurg/Pitbull4_Shields/README.markdown

     -  Nether Ward
  *  Death Knight
     -  Anti-Magic Zone (Unholy)

+Also, Necrotic Strike (DK) looks like it might be trackable in a reverse way to the shields above.
+Getting this done is also a TODO.

 If you know of other shields people might want to track, let me know and I'll see about adding them.